Epigram Books

 Epigram Books is an independent publishing company in Singapore.
 It publishes works of Singapore-based writers, poets and playwrights.

 History

-Epigram was originally set up in 1991 by Edmund Wee as a design agency.
-Epigram began the publishing and designing of annual reports before expanding its portfolio into other design directions such as wayfinding, corporate logo branding, and graphic design.
-The stable of clients under the company includes OCBC Bank, Singapore Airlines, Media Development Authority and CapitaLand.
+Epigram was founded in 1991 by Edmund Wee as a design agency.
+Epigram began the publishing and designing of annual reports before expanding its portfolio to include more diverse design work such as wayfinding, corporate logo branding, and graphic design.
+Notable clients of Epigram include OCBC Bank, Singapore Airlines, Media Development Authority and CapitaLand.

 Epigram has won international awards for their designs of annual reports, including the Hong Kong Design Awards and the Graphis Gold Award for Annual Reports.
 They are the first company in the world to win the Grand Prix award at the Red Dot consecutively.
-They then received commissions for commemorative books for agencies such as National Trades Union Congress and Ministry of Foreign Affairs.
-Epigram continues to provide services such as art direction, publication design, branding, signage and way-finding, and editorial development.
+They received commissions for commemorative books from agencies such as the National Trades Union Congress and the Ministry of Foreign Affairs.